Dental Concerns Plano, TX

 Halitosis

 Halitosis, or bad breath, is a fairly common condition that can cause embarrassment and social anxiety.
 Fortunately, there are several treatments available to combat halitosis.
-Common at-home treatments for halitosis include good oral hygiene, such as regular brushing and flossing, and the use of a tongue scraper to remove bacteria that causes bad breath.
-In more severe cases, treatments may include a deep cleaning of your teeth and gums, the use of antibiotics, and the removal of any dental plaque.
-To learn how we can help you get to the root of the cause and provide halitosis treatment, see Bad breath.
+At-home treatments for halitosis include good oral hygiene, such as regular brushing and flossing, and an antiseptic mouthwash.
+Use a tongue scraper to remove bacteria that causes bad breath.

 Dental Cavities